 In the Western Goose Zone of Texas, the season may not exceed 95 days.
-The daily bag limit for Canada geese (or any other dark goose species except white-fronted geese) is 5.
+The daily bag limit for Canada geese (or any other dark goose species except whitefronted geese) is 5.
 The daily bag limit for white-fronted geese is 2.

-Outside Dates: Between the Saturday nearest September 24 (September 23) and the last Sunday in January (January 28).
+Outside Dates: Between the Saturday nearest September 24 (September 22) and the last Sunday in January (January 27).

 Hunting Seasons and Duck and Merganser Limits: 107 days.
-The daily bag limit is 7 ducks and mergansers, including no more than 2 female mallards, 1 pintail, 2 canvasbacks, 3 scaup, and 2 redheads.
+The daily bag limit is 7 ducks and mergansers, including no more than 2 female mallards, 2 pintails, 2 canvasbacks, 3 scaup, and 2 redheads.
 For scaup, the season length is 86 days, which may be split according to applicable zones and split duck hunting configurations approved for each State.